eluv-io/ml-services-docs/README.md

 that content object.

-Objects are versioned, and a specific version of an object is referred to by an object hash, which starts with `hq__`. you may see references to specific versions of objects in API returns.
-In most cases `hq__` are interchangeable with `iq__` where the former references a specific version of an object, and the latter represents the "latest" version of the object.
+Objects are versioned, and a specific version of an object is referred to by an object hash, which starts with `hq__`.
+There are references to specific versions of objects in API returns.
+When referring to content, in most cases `hq__` are interchangeable with `iq__` where the former references a specific version of an object, and the latter represents the "latest" version of the object.